Tips for Heavy Equipment Maintenance

 According to the Occupational Safety and Health Administration (OSHA), 20% of industrial accidents are related to maintenance operations.
 As a result, it is advisable to have only experts handle the maintenance aspects of your machinery.
 In addition, ensure you only use genuine spare parts, which you can find in this HD part catalog.

-2. Thoroughly train your operators
+2. Thoroughly Train your Operators

 If your operators have precise knowledge of the capabilities and functionality of the equipment, they are less likely to misuse it or cause damage.
 They will also keep your workers safe and be more productive than untrained workers.
 Knowing the typical layout and functionality means that they can detect malfunctions early enough and take appropriate actions.